Wienerberger: History

+During 2007, Wienerberger competed with the British brick producer Michelmersh Brick Holdings over the ownership of another British-based brick company Baggeridge Brick; Wienerberger ultimately came out on top after increasing its offer to 247p per share and purchasing the majority of the shares in the firm.

+In 2009, in response to the outbreak of the Great Recession, the company issued a profit warning, shuttered multiple of its plants and permanently closed two others, resulting in the loss of 80 jobs.
+During the following year, Wienerberger opted to extend its existing loans and enacted a 15 percent price increase across its product range.

-The company continued to undertake numerous international acquisitions, including Baggeridge PLC in 2007, Semmelrock in 2010, and Tondach Gleinstätten and Keymer Tiles in 2014.
-In 2021 the company's American branch, General Shale, acquired Meridian Brick of Georgia, doubling revenues in the United States.
+The company continued to undertake numerous international acquisitions, including of Semmelrock in 2010, and Tondach Gleinstätten and Keymer Tiles in 2014.
+In 2021, the company's American subsidiary, General Shale, acquired Meridian Brick of Georgia, doubling revenues in the United States.
+Customer demand recovered during the early 2010s, to the extent that Wienerberger was forced to temporarily close their order books, along with expanded production by 400 million bricks, in 2014.

+In 2021, Wienerberger subsidiary firm General Shale purchased Meridian Brick from Boral Ltd in exchange for $250 million.

-Wienerberger finalized its purchase of French tile manufacturer Terreal in 2024, dramatically expanding its presence throughout Europe and giving it ownership of Creaton and Ludowici Roof Tile.
-Around the same time General Shale completed its purchase of Summitville Tile, an Ohio floor tile and facing brick manufacturer.
+In 2024, Wienerberger finalized its purchase of French tile manufacturer Terreal; this transaction considerably expanded its presence throughout Europe as well as giving it ownership of both Creaton and Ludowici Roof Tile.
+Around the same time, subsidiary firm General Shale completed its purchase of Summitville Tile, an Ohio floor tile and facing brick manufacturer.
+In February 2026, Wienerberger obtained a 50 per cent stake in Gruppo Italcer in exchange for €350 million.
+In June of that year, it also purchased Univerzum Group, the largest clay block producer in Serbia.

+In November 2025, Wienerberger opened a new fully-electric concrete tile factory in Sittingbourne, UK.
+In May 2026, the company launched construction of the world's first fully-electric roof tile kiln at Broomfleet in the UK.

 Architecture Award - Brick Award

 In 2004, Wienerberger launched the Brick Award, an architecture prize that is presented every two years.
 Its goal is to recognize outstanding and innovative brick architecture.
 Projects are evaluated based on their sustainability, climate resilience, energy efficiency, functionality and architectural quality.
 The competition features five categories, honoring projects that showcase the versatility of ceramic building materials in unique ways.
-The use of wienerberger products is not a prerequisite for participation.
+The use of Wienerberger products is not a prerequisite for participation.
 Winners are honored at an award ceremony and published in the Brick Book.
 The award is endowed with prize money of 7,000 Euro for the grand prize winner (incl. category winner) and 5,000 Euro for each of the remaining four category winners.